onsip/SIP.js/README.md

 # SIP.js

-A JavaScript SIP stack for WebRTC and more!
+A JavaScript SIP stack for WebRTC, instant messaging, and more!

 ## Website and Documentation